alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-09-03-ruling-on-treatment-with-narcotics.md

 publisher: "alsalafiyyah@icloud.com"
 source: "Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 4243, Question 5"
 hijri: Muharram 15, 1442
-excerpt: Treatment is not allowed by means of unlawful matters, for the legal evidence that proves its prohibition.
+summary: Treatment is not allowed by means of unlawful matters, for the legal evidence that proves its prohibition.
 date: 2020/09/3
 category: [treatments,fatwas]
 lang: en